-The condenser coils are absolutely essential to the functioning of the refrigerator.
-This amazing appliance works by transferring heat from the freezer section to the outside through these coils, which are exposed to the open air.
-The important point here is that the condenser coils are on the outside, and if the coils get clogged with dirt, dust and hair, they will no longer be able to dissipate heat effectively.
+The critical point here is that the condenser coils are on the outside, and if the coils get clogged with dirt, dust, and hair, they will no longer be able to dissipate heat effectively.
 This means that the refrigerator needs to work more to cool the inside, wasting energy and wearing out the appliance.
-So it is very important to clean these coils on occasion.
+So it is essential to clean refrigerator coils at least every six months.

-The first and most important thing to do when cleaning the coils is to shut the power off.
-You can either shut off the circuit breaker that governs the refrigerator, remove the fuse, or unplug the machine from the wall.
+- The first and most important thing to do when cleaning the coils is to shut the power off.
+You can either shut off the circuit breaker that governs the refrigerator or unplug the machine from the wall.

-Now that the appliance is shut off, use the brush to gently scrub the coils.
+- Now that the appliance is shut off, use the brush to scrub the coils gently.
 Most of these brushes are flexible, so you can bend it into whatever shape is useful.
 Next, use a vacuum to suck up the dust.
 Be very careful not to punch a hole in the condenser coils, as they are expensive to replace.
-If there is a fan you can clean this as well if you wish, but do not damage the blades.
+If there is a fan, you can clean this as well if you wish, but do not damage the blades.